Pillar · EU AI Act for Marketing Compliance

 Create an audit trail for every AI-generated output

-For each piece of content: which model generated it, which documents grounded it, which compliance score it reached.
-CrawlQ Studio logs all three automatically.
+For each piece of content: which model generated it, whose key produced it, when it was generated, which inputs and documents grounded it, and a tamper hash that fingerprints the exact prompt and content.
+CrawlQ Studio logs all five automatically.
 If you are using tools that do not log this, you are accumulating undocumented liability.

 Confirm your AI platform's data residency